Creatif/creatif-ui-sdk/docs/tutorial.md

 accepts.
 Remember, `Form` is just a wrapper around `useForm` but Creatif also uses it to track weather to create or update this structure (in our example, an Account).

 Next, there is the `bindings` prop.
-This prop is not part or `react-hook-form` but a special Creatif prop.
+This prop is not part of `react-hook-form` but a special Creatif prop.
 Since every _map_ or _list_ structure must have a _name_ field, `bindings` prop tells us what fields should we use to name our structure.
 In case of a _map_, the _name_ must be unique.

 > NOTE
 >
-> Remember, maps and list structures in Creatif are similar to data structures in any programming language.
+> Remember, _maps_ and _list_ structures in Creatif are similar to data structures in any programming language.
 > If you use a map in a programming language, a key must be unique.
 If you assign a value to a key that already
 > exists, that value would overwrite the previous value.
 Creatif will give you an error if you try to create/update
 > a map item with a name that already exists.
 >
-> In case of list structures in Creatif, they are unique only if you have a name and locale that are equal.
+> In case of _list_ structure, they are unique only if you have a name and locale that are equal.
 > If you try to create a list item with name and locale that already exists, form will result in an error.
 > But if you wish to create a list item with the same name but different locale, you can.